marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/upgrades.md

 # Upgrade etcd

-Backiung up etcd requires an export and snapshot, refer to the [backup documentation](/docs/getting-started-guides/ubuntu/backups) to create a snapshot.
+Backing up etcd requires an export and snapshot, refer to the [backup documentation](/docs/getting-started-guides/ubuntu/backups) to create a snapshot.
 After the snapshot upgrade the etcd service with:

     juju upgrade-charm etcd

 This will handle upgrades between minor versions of etcd.
 Major upgrades from etcd 2.x to 3.x are currently unsupported.
 Upgrade viability will be investigated when etcd 3.0 is finalized.

+# Upgrade Flannel

+Upgrading flannel can be done at any time, it is independent of Kubernetes upgrades.
+Be advised that networking is interrupted during the upgrade.
+You can initiate a flannel upgrade:

+    juju upgrade-charm flannel

 # Upgrade Kubernetes